 5. Focus on being content rather than trying to impress others.

-Again—if you want to stop spending money on nonessentials, the place to start is in your heart.
+Again, if you want to stop spending money on nonessentials, the place to start is in your heart.
 Spend time this week working on being more content—thinking more about what you have and less about what you don’t.

 Remember: You don’t have anyone to impress but yourself.
-And what better way to impress yourself than by proving you can show restraint in your spending and get closer, every day, to your money goals—to the huge future dreams that mean a lot more than the little impressions you might make on social media to a bunch of people you may not even know.
+And what better way to impress yourself than by proving you can show self-control in your spending and get closer, every day, to your money goals—to the huge future dreams that mean a lot more than the little impressions you might make on social media to a bunch of people you may not even know.